cofounders/doctit/README.md

 doctit.message = ''; // Only the suffix remains 'My App'

 // Flash a status message
+doctit.flash('Stay awhile and listen');

+// The bells and whistles
 doctit.flash('Hold my beer!', {
   // Duration in milliseconds of each on/off cycle
   // Does not work in some browsers (Chrome) below 1000ms,